 How to Prepare Your Truck for Winter

-Is your truck prepared for when winter comes knocking?
+Is your truck prepared for when winter comes knocking in Michigan or other cold states?
 If not, International Used Truck Centers can help!
 For most trucks, winter preparation is a necessity to prevent DEF freezing as well as other issues.
 Even if you’re driving through the South, you want to make sure your International or Kenworth is ready for harsh weather at a moment’s notice.
-Read on to learn more about preventive maintenance, how to select winter tires, and other necessary information.
+Read on to learn more about preventive maintenance, how to select winter tires, winter driving tips, and other necessary information.

 Truck Maintenance Checklist

 With proper maintenance and preparation, your truck or fleet can conquer cold weather conditions easily.
 Here are a few of the most important truck components and systems to check before winter arrives:

 - Battery: Batteries drain quickly in cold weather, and can also be challenging to charge.
 During your winter prep, make sure your truck’s battery isn’t past its expiration date.
 You’ll also want to check its state of charge.
 Use a handheld battery and electrical system tester to measure the volts when its both fully charged and discharging.

 - Diesel Fuel: Paraffin causes diesel fuel to “gel” or turn waxy in cold weather.
 To prevent this, use a blend with a high cetane rating and anti-gel additives each time you fill up the tank.
 Be sure to keep emergency anti-gel additive on-hand while you travel in case temperatures drop significantly.

 - Cooling Systems: After letting the engine cool, pressure test the coolant to ensure it’s at 15-18 PSI after turning on the heater control valves.
 You’ll also want to pressure test the radiator cap at 5 PSI.
 Don’t forget to inspect the heater and water hoses for wear and tear and secure any loose components.